Residential Education Programs

 Department Wide Programs

-Commodore Cruises are opportunities for Vanderbilt students to experience Nashville!
-These events occur monthly and allow students to engage in an alcohol free, social/education event with Vanderbilt faculty, staff, and fellow students.
-Each Commodore Cruise begins with dinner at a Nashville-centric restaurant followed by an enjoyable night beyond Vanderbilt’s campus.
+Commodore Cruises are opportunities for Vanderbilt students to experience Nashville with dinner at a Nashville-centric restaurant followed by an enjoyable night beyond Vanderbilt’s campus.
 The events range from seeing a show at the Schermerhorn Symphony Center, to a musical at the Tennessee Performing Arts Center, to a game the Bridgestone Arena.
-No season is complete without a trip to the Grand Ole Opry!
-Recently, we have added roadtrips to our roster which have included trips to surrounding cities.
-The popularity of this program has grown tremendously and attracted the support of our Parent and Family Office.
 The biggest highlight of the cruises is that they are all FREE to the students!

-Each month, Residential Education in partnership with Sarratt Student Center features some of Vanderbilt’s finest talent at the new Sarratt Lounge!
-Students are welcome to join us as we celebrate the “4th Friday in Sarratt” every month…you won’t be disappointed!
-Past year’s entertainment includes “Tongue ‘n Cheek” Comedy group, “The Melodores” Men’s A Capella group, “VIBE” Hip Hop Dance team, “VIDA” Latin Dance team, “Momentum” Contemporary Dance team, and Nick “Black and Gold” Wells.
-Each event offers students the opportunity to enjoy complimentary refreshments from the Last Drop Coffee Shop and dessert treats.
+Each month, Residential Education in partnership with Sarratt Student Center features some of Vanderbilt’s finest talent at Rand Lounge!
+Students are welcome to join us as we celebrate the “4th Friday” every month…you won’t be disappointed!

 Mega Stress Fest is our yearly stress-reliever for the student body before fall finals.
 It’s a great opportunity to take a study break and enjoy a festive yet calming atmosphere filled with free food, fun and relaxation!!!
 Students have the opportunity to sign up for free massages, paraffin hand wax treatments, facials, henna art tattoos, Wii games, arts and crafts and more!
 Students also get an array of tasty treats and warm drink options.
 Traditionally held the first Friday in December in the Student Life Center, this program is co-sponsored with VPB’s VenU.